danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 assist with urban planning.
 These devices can be distributed on their own or fit to infrastructure.
 The devices need to:

-  - Sense air composition, temperature, light quality, water quality, etc
+  - Sense air composition, temperature, light quality, water quality, etc.
-  - Support low-power wireless networking protocols
+  - Support low-power wireless networking protocols.
-  - Interoperate with non-RIOT nodes or gateways
+  - Interoperate with non-RIOT nodes or gateways.
-  - Collect data on timescales of the order of hours or longer
+  - Collect data on timescales of the order of hours or longer.
-  - Potentially be able to send data over long ranges
+  - Potentially be able to send data over long ranges.
-  - Potentially communicate with a smartphone
+  - Potentially communicate with a smartphone.
-  - Potentially operate for years without power infrastructure or maintenance
+  - Potentially operate for years without power infrastructure or maintenance.

 ## 2.2.
 Rapid prototyping, research, and experimentation